The importance of customer satisfaction cannot be overstated.

 - Track orders

-- Seek personalized assistance
+- Seek personalized assistance.

 This ‘visual deal pipeline’ allows you to track the progress of customer relationships and transactions in real-time.

-11. Self-Service Knowledge Base
+#11.
+Self-Service Knowledge Base

-12. Online Communities
+#12.
+Online Communities

 A study from the Aberdeen Group asserted that 85% of online communities use a formal strategy to nurture customer relationships, with the goal of creating loyal brand advocates.

-By focusing intently on providing the best possible customer service, you encourage more people to talk about their great experience.
+By focusing intently on offering the best possible customer service, you encourage more people to talk about their great experiences.
 This, in turn, encourages more people to engage with your brand.

 And so the cycle continues…